My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Specifically, in addition to all the normal items I recommend packing for Alaska, I recommend packing the following for the 26 Glacier Cruise:

 - A Waterproof Raincoat – Not water resistant – waterproof!
 Rain can happen throughout the summer months in Prince William Sound, so prepare for it.
 I’m wearing an older version of the Pendleton Sorrell Rain Jacket; I recommend the Helly Hansen Dubliner for men.

 - An extra layer – I always recommend packing an extra layer so you can adjust for any weather or temperature.
 My go-to is the UNIQLO Ultra Light Down for women or men.

 - Water Resistant Non-Slip Shoes – Wet feet are the worst.
 I have a list of boots and shoes I recommend for Alaska, but if you decide to buy XTRATUFs, that’s what I would wear.

 - Hat, Gloves, and Scarf – Even on a clear, sunny day, katabatic winds blow down off the face of the glaciers and can make it a chilly prospect to stand there watching for ice calving.
 These small basics will keep you cozy (though you can always warm up with a hot drink when you get back inside).

 - Binoculars – If you have them, otherwise you can rent a pair for $5 from the crew (which is what we did).

 - Your Camera – Of course!
 Shoot with whatever you love, but the photos in this post were shot with a Nikon D7500 and our iPhone 12 Pros.

-Ready to book your 26 Glacier Cruise?
+Ready to book your Phillips 26 Glacier Cruise?
 Click that link to get started, or let me know any questions you have about the experience in the comments below!

 Our trip on the 26 Glacier Cruise was sponsored by Phillips Cruises & Tours.